DISCOVER-Robotics/docs/docs/AIRBOT-Play/tutorials/tools.md

     * The program breaks down during another operation, and the robot is powered off and on again

     See the tutorial [here](set_zero.md) for detailed operations.

+!!! warning "Firmware Version"
+    All controlling methods require compatible firmware versions.
+Please make sure firmwares of all boards (base interface boards, motor boards, and end interface boards) are updated to the firmwares provided in the corresponding software package.

+    The firmware version of the boards can be checked using the [`airbot_read_params`](#airbot_read_params) tool.

 ### CLI options